Skip to content

 • Details about the type of charts you would like to see.

-Generating the app outline and app
+Generating the app

+Plotly Studio generates an outline of the app it's going to build.
 This outline has initial prompts that describe different aspects of the app at a high level.
 The outline also contains a Title and Description, which will appear in the generated app.

 Generating an app outline